 Walls’ demanding program is specifically designed to serve its students’ needs.
 Intellectual and academic talents are developed by providing traditional pre-college and college-level curriculum and a set of specific experiential expectations.

-Walls students pursue traditional assessment through Advance Placement (AP) courses, college courses at George Washington University and Howard University, and humanities-social science programs integrated throughout the curriculum with support from partner, Gilder Lehrman Institute of American History.
+Walls students pursue traditional assessment through Advance Placement (AP) courses, college courses at GWU and Howard University, and humanities-social science programs integrated throughout the curriculum with support from partner, Gilder Lehrman Institute of American History.
 In addition, Walls’ students require opportunities to build portfolios for alternative ways of intellectual assessment through international experience, community service, internships, and senior thesis capstone projects.

 Students are encouraged—expected—to generate questions and find answers.
 This creates an environment where students are served both as a community and as an individual.
 Walls students fulfill minimum DCPS graduation requirements and progressive Walls graduation requirements during a four-year course of study.